querkmachine/FSFrontEndDocs/authoring-guidelines/writing-microcopy.md

 ## Capitalisation

-Interface labels should be **written in sentence style**, with the first word capitalised and other words lowercase, unless they are proper nouns or proper adjectives.
+Interface labels should be **written in sentence case**, with the first word capitalised and other words lowercase, unless they are proper nouns or proper adjectives.

+This is the way most things are written, and users can read sentence case much faster and with more ease than all caps or title case.

 For example: